ray2233/angular-material-table-app/README.md

 ## Development server

-Install JSON server first then Cd to backend folder and run: `node server.js` to start the backend
+Open backend folder in a separate terminal and Install JSON server, then Cd to backend folder and run: `node server.js` to start the backend

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.